sagaldivyanshi84-cmd/My-SQL/README.md

 # Employees Management System SQL Project

 ## About
-This project is made using SQL and MySQL Workbench.
+This Employee Management System SQL project manages employee, department, and salary data using MySQL.
+It includes database creation, table relationships, joins, filtering, grouping, and analytical queries to organize records, generate reports, and improve SQL and database management skills.

 ## Tools Used
 - MySQL